-The Bachelor programmes for Human Geography and Urban & Regional Planning and Spatial Planning and Design start in 2002.
-Two years later new Masters programmes start, of which there are eight in total today.
+The Bachelor programmes for Human Geography and Planning and Spatial Planning and Design start in 2002.
+Two years later new Masters programmes start, of which there are six in total today.
 One of these is the master in Real Estate Studies, a new discipline for the Faculty, since the first chair in real estate was assigned in 1995.
 For Research Master and PhD students the Graduate School of Spatial Sciences is founded.

 The FSS today

-After the introduction of the Bachelor/Master system, the total number of students of the Faculty grew to about 950.
-Also, an increasing number of students, especially for the English Masters programmes, come from abroad to study at the Faculty of Spatial Sciences.
+After the introduction of the Bachelor/Master system, the total number of students of the Faculty grew to about 1100.
+Also, an increasing number of students come from abroad to study at the Faculty of Spatial Sciences.
 Since 2008 the Faculty is located in its own building at the Zernike Campus.
 In the meantime, the Spatial Sciences departments in Utrecht and Amsterdam have gone up in bigger Faculties (Geosciences and Social Sciences), and also in Nijmegen (Management Sciences).
 This means that the Groningen Faculty is still the only independent Faculty of Spatial Sciences in the Netherlands.